What is it :

 How to get DKIM working in SpamTitan:

-1. Go to Settings -> Relay Settings -> DKIM.
+1. Go to Settings -> Relay Settings -> DKIM on your Outbound Cloud Interface.
 You should see a list of the domain relays.

 2. Click the edit button beside a domain.
 A new pane titled "DKIM:yourdomain" will pop up.

 3. From the second tab (Domain Key) of the new pane, enter a selector name (anything you want) and click the generate button.